drowe67/freedv-gui/USER_MANUAL.md

 current mode (e.g. 700D, 1600, etc.) will also appear in the "Using" field when hovering over or clicking on a reception report.

+The frequency that FreeDV reports to PSK Reporter is set by changing the "Report Frequency" text box in the main window.
+This is in kilohertz (KHz).
+If Hamlib support is also enabled, this frequency will automatically update on start/stop as well as when switching between transmit and receive.

 # Multiple Mode Support (Experimental)

 FreeDV can simultaneously decode the following modes when selected prior to pushing "Start":